 During these challenging times we all want to save money on our energy bills.
-Here, we’ve collated some handy energy-saving tips that should help to lower your energy bills.
+Here are some handy energy-saving tips to help.

 1. Adjust your thermostat